The Inca Trails in Peru, Location, Inca Ruins and More

 Climb to Huayna Picchu (Optional, not included—book in advance with us) at 7 a.m. or 10 a.m.

-• At 12:30 noon, take the bus to Aguas Calientes village.
+• At 12:30 p.m., take the bus to Aguas Calientes village.

 • Lunch is at a local restaurant in Aguas Calientes from 13:00 to 14:00.
-“I Recommend Indio Feliz; book in advance.”
+“I recommend Indio Feliz; book in advance.”

 • PM Expedition or Voyager train return to Ollantaytambo and private transport to Cusco from Ollantaytambo.